carolineignrosa/superfiliate-buy-x-get-y/README.md

 1. Run `npm install`
 2. Define the test cases in the test file by calling the `test()` function passing two args
-3. The first arg should be the expected final price to the cart items
+3. The first arg should be the expected final price to the cart items sum
 4. The second one should be the data to be tested

 Example